JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query "{isDeviceOnlyAuthSupported:isDeviceOnlyAuthSupported,isDisabled:isDisabled,isFallbackPublicClient:isFallbackPublicClient,keyCredentials:keyCredentials,nativeAuthenticationApisEnabled:nativeAuthenticationApisEnabled,notes:notes,optionalClaims:optionalClaims}" `
 ```

-The rogue application's metadata tied it to the persistence chain.
+Its `notes` property also carried a value written during the incident.

 > ![Rogue Application Metadata](evidence/05-rogue-app-metadata.png)
->
-> *Highlighted: the rogue application's `notes metadata` associates the application with the persistence activity under investigation.*
+> *Highlighted: the `notes` property on the second registration, redacted.
+Its presence places this application inside the incident timeline.*

-### Ownership Relationship

-I queried the **Owners** collection of the legacy application.
+A second application with incident-related metadata is suggestive, not conclusive.
+A relationship to the legacy application would be, so I queried its Owners collection.

 ```powershell
 az ad app owner list `